Ad-hoc MLE/ JavaScript execution in Oracle Database 23ai: DBMS_MLE

 Let’s look at these in more detail.

-Calling built-in modules and ad-hoc scripting
+Calling built-in modules for ad-hoc testing

 set serveroutput on;